 This present project activity created the opportunity for carrying out a partial fossil fuel switch to renewable biomass together with kilns replacement, which was unattractive due to some barriers, including high investments on the purchase and adaptation of machineries to work with new biomasses.
 Thus, carbon benefits were seriously considered in the decision to undertake this project as a proposed emission reductions activity.

 Santander ceramic factory began operations in 1985.
 It used to operate two Pampa kilns using coal as fuel.
 For the development of the project, the proponent invested in the installation of one Hoffmann kiln and one Chamber kiln.
-The ceramic has also acquired new equipments, including a wood shredder and a carbojet, all involved in the project development.
+The ceramic has also acquired new equipment, including a wood shredder and a carbojet, all involved in the project development.
 The wood shredder is used in order to cut the bigger pieces of wood and allow their entrance into the kilns.
 The use and monitoring of this new equipment and new fuels (biomass) called for training of the employees.

 At Santander Ceramic, the feeding process in the kilns was done manually.
 The project involves an increase in fuel volumes, since the renewable biomass has lower energy content than coal, leading to higher volumes for a given amount of energy.
 Therefore, feeding the kilns demanded investments in the automatic feeders, increasing production costs.